• E-Commerce

 I like how the right side mimics the actual search engine results page (SERP).
 The left side gives us some more details.
 Jaaxy shows us where the site ranks in Google, Bing, and Yahoo.

-You're also given an option to track the keyword and are allowed to select the frequency that you want notifications.
+You're also given an option to track the keyword in the search engine results page and are allowed to select the frequency that you want notifications.

 It would be nice to be able to see some of the stats like Domain Authority, Page Authority, incoming backlinks, etc. I think that Jaaxy should consider moving those results from the Search Analysis tool to the Site Rank tool we're looking at now.